Store architecture

 - Separate website: Each store has its own website and can customize a different frontend style.

 - Customer data storage: Customer data is segregated by marketplace account.
-No customer information is stored within the main account's Master Data.
+Customer information isn't stored within the main account's Master Data.

 - Promotions: Promotions from the main account have limited capabilities because the main account can't access customer data from the marketplace.
-For example, if you want to create promotions for a customer cluster in the main account, it won't work because the account doesn't have access to the marketplace Master Data.
+For example, creating promotions for a customer cluster in the main account doesn't work because the account doesn't have access to Master Data of the marketplace.
+Additionally, promotions configured in the marketplace based on a seller's payment methods don't work.
+Learn more in Configuring promotions for marketplaces.

 - Checkout, Order Management System (OMS), Payments, and Message Center: Each store manages these modules independently in its own Admin, without relying on the main account.